itispx/forex-trade-app/apps/server/src/middleware/docs/api-error-handler.md

-The code above defines an error handling middleware function for handling errors thrown by the Express app.
+This file defines an error handling middleware function for handling errors thrown by the Express app.

 The middleware function is of the `ErrorRequestHandler` type, which is a type provided by the `express` module for error handling middlewares.
 It takes four arguments: an error object, the request object, the response object, and the next middleware function in the chain.